Quickstart

 If you want to save the probabilities for all classes run this:

-terrier --file INPUT.fa --output-csv OUTPUT.csv
+terrier --input INPUT.fa --output-csv OUTPUT.csv

 The columns will be the probability of each classification and the rows correspond to each sequence in INPUT.fa.